dsccommunity/DFSDsc/README.md

 ```

 ## Versions

 ### Unreleased

 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
-* Changed AppVeyor.yml to use default image
+* Changed AppVeyor.yml to use default image.
+* Converted AppVeyor build process to use AppVeyor.yml.
+* Resolved PSSA violations.
+* Resolved Readme.md style violations.
+* Converted Integration Tests to use Test Drive and stop using Invoke-Pester.

 ### 3.1.0.0

 * MSFT_xDFSNamespaceServerConfiguration- resource added.
 * Corrected names of DFS Namespace sample files to indicate that they are setting Namespace roots and folders.
 * Removed Pester version from AppVeyor.yml.

 ### 3.0.0.0

 * RepGroup renamed to ReplicationGroup in all files.
 * xDFSReplicationGroupConnection- Changed DisableConnection parameter to EnsureEnabled.
                                   Changed DisableRDC parameter to EnsureRDCEnabled.
 * xDFSReplicationGroup- Fixed bug where disabled connection was not enabled in Fullmesh topology.

 ### 2.2.0.0

 * DSC Module moved to MSFT.
 * MSFT_xDFSNamespace- Removed.

 ### 2.1.0.0

 * MSFT_xDFSRepGroup- Fixed issue when using FQDN member names.
 * MSFT_xDFSRepGroupMembership- Fixed issue with Get-TargetResource when using FQDN ComputerName.
 * MSFT_xDFSRepGroupConnection- Fixed issue with Get-TargetResource when using FQDN SourceComputerName or FQDN DestinationComputerName.